magento/magento2-page-builder/docs/create-basic-content-type/overview.md

 1. **Add configuration**: Create an XML file to setup all the other files that control the appearances and behaviors of your content type.
 2. **Add templates**: Create HTML files that define the appearance of your content types on the Admin stage (preview.html) and the storefront (master.html).
 3. **Add component**: Create a JavaScript file that define the behavior of your content type on the Admin stage (preview.js) and the storefront (master.js).
-4. **Add editor**: Create a UI component (XML file) and a layout to give users the ability to add or edit content using your content type.
+4. **Add form**: Create a UI component form (XML file) and layout so users can edit your content type.
 5. **Add styles**: Create LESS files to style your content types when rendered in the Admin UI and on the storefront.
 6. **Add frontend widget**: Create a JavaScript file to control the UI behavior (user interactivity) of your content type on the storefront.